 - Our automated information processing and automated response system allows us to really stay on top of managing your server – a well configured cPanel/WHM server generates masses of email alerts – Backups completed, viruses detected, Intrusion attempts detected, undeliverable mails to name just a few and our own “signs of trouble” monitoring does the same – our automated information processing and filtering system works out what needs to be considered by a trained human being and what is likely to need immediate attention – the rest it deals with on it’s own

 - Local backups kept on the server - usually 3 copies

-- We produce and analyse a monthly server state report
+- We produce and analyse a weekly server state report

 Managed virtual servers give you flexibility

 The beauty of using managed virtual servers is that upgrading from one server to the next is easy and costs just £25 for a regular upgrade which requires about 15 minutes of downtime and is normally arranged within 1 business day.

 |Xeon CPU cores||2 x 0.4 Ghz||2 x 0.8 Ghz||4 x 0.8 Ghz||4 x 1.5 Ghz||8 x 1.5 Ghz|

 |RAID HDD||90 Gb||140 Gb||200 Gb||300 Gb||500 Gb|

 |Port monitoring ensures the server is up and running and attempts reboot if unresponsive|

 |Unmetered bandwidth burst||10 Mbps||10 Mbps||20 Mbps||40 Mbps||40 Mbps|